B13rg/tiddlywiki-docker/README.md

-# TiddliWiki 5 Docker image
+# TiddliWiki Docker image

-Run TiddlyWiki 5 via Docker.
+[TiddlyWiki](https://tiddlywiki.com/) is a self-contained JavaScript wiki that's useful as a non-linear notebook for capturing, organizing, and sharing complex information.
+These container images are for running TiddlyWiki as a Node.js application, which improves syncing and saving functionality over the single file version.

+See the [TiddlyWiki release notes](https://tiddlywiki.com/#Releases) for details on specific versions.

 Forked from
 [m0wer/tiddlywiki-docker](https://github.com/m0wer/tiddlywiki-docker)